imissyouso/textmagic-rest-ruby/docs/TextMagicApi.md

 begin
-  #Get a single contact by phone number.
+  #Get the details of a specific contact by phone number
   result = api_instance.get_contact_by_phone(phone)
   p result
 rescue TextMagic::ApiError => e